 Blockbusters are back: New 'Fast & Furious' aims to jolt US movie-going

-LOS ANGELES, June 22 (Reuters) - Hollywood is finally revving up the summer blockbuster engines for the first time since COVID-19 idled the movie business.
+LOS ANGELES (Reuters) - Hollywood is finally revving up the summer blockbuster engines for the first time since COVID-19 idled the movie business.

 “F9,” the ninth installment in the popular “Fast & Furious” saga, hits U.S. and Canadian cinemas on Thursday night.
 The movie is the first big-budget action spectacle being released exclusively in theaters this year.